Let’s cancel the 4th of July this year

 One of America’s greatest virtues is its freedom of speech, guaranteed by the First Amendment of the Constitution.
 That freedom seems tenuous at best, though, when protesters and journalists can be beaten by agents of the state for the sake of a presidential photo op.
 (Not to mention the hundreds of similar instances caught on camera in the past six weeks.)

 Another freedom—the right to vote in democratic elections—has always been imperiled or nonexistent for some segments of the U.S. population.
-Voter suppression still runs rampant in majority-Black areas throughout the country, in ways both subtle and blatant.
+Voter suppression runs rampant in majority-Black areas throughout the country, in ways both subtle and blatant.
 But the coronavirus has made an increasingly desperate Republican Party give up the game entirely.

 Back in March, following a (defeated) Democratic-led effort for reforms such as vote-by-mail, same-day registration, and early voting amid the onset of COVID-19, Donald Trump had this to say: “They had things, levels of voting that if you’d ever agreed to it, you’d never have a Republican elected in this country again.”

-It’s an open admission that the GOP fears any measure that allows more people to exercise their freedom to vote, rather than fewer.
+It’s an open admission that the GOP fears any measure that allows more people to exercise their freedom to vote.
 Because the Department of Justice appears hell-bent on doing the president’s bidding of late, Attorney General Bill Barr has since come out aggressively against any measures that make it easier to vote during a pandemic.
+What kind of free country openly tries this hard to minimize how many of its citizens can vote?

 Although Trump speaks often of his so-called silent majority, a term he cribbed from Richard Nixon, he is ever more out of step with what most Americans actually want.
-We are a nation currently led by minority rule, part of a continuum that started back when America was still governed by slaveholders who wanted to be free.
+We are a nation currently led by minority rule, part of a continuum that stretches back to when America was still governed by slaveholders who wanted to be free.

 The fetishization of freedom

-The freedoms secured on Independence Day, however, mean much more to people than just the right to vote and to protest without losing an eye to rubber bullets.
-A certain subset of Americans has integrated the idea of freedom so thoroughly into their identity, they’ve warped its meaning entirely.
+The freedoms secured on Independence Day, however, mean much more to Americans than just the right to vote and to protest without losing an eye to rubber bullets.
+A certain subset of citizens has integrated the idea of freedom so thoroughly into their identity, they’ve warped its meaning entirely.
 They consider constitutional freedom a license to do whatever they please, whenever they please, because, hey, “This is America.”
 As though rules and regulations were for losers and weaklings.

 This fetishization of freedom is killing us.

 Some people so hate the idea of being told what to do, they resent being told how to save their own lives, not to mention the lives of those around them.
-The same instinct that led citizens to adamantly resist wearing seat belts has now manifested in a refusal to wear masks. (“I will not be muzzled like a mad dog,” one Florida man said recently.)
+The same instinct that led citizens to adamantly resist wearing seat belts has now manifested in a refusal to wear masks. (“I will not be muzzled like a mad dog,” one Florida man said recently at a city meeting.)

 A measure of reluctance to follow pandemic guidelines is understandable.
 There was some confusion early on when, because of a supply shortage, people were asked to leave mask wearing to medical professionals only.
 As scientists have learned more about the virus, though, and supplies have increased, a consensus has emerged: face masks are critical to prevention.
 Yet even with so little downside to wearing them—it feels weird and looks silly, end of list—many Americans are dead set against doing so, because it impinges on their supposedly God-given freedom.